skilesare/immortality/achieving_supersociety/seed-to-vision.md

 The secret weapon of Art is that with a tax rate of 0, and demurrage rate of 0, it is just money.
 Same as it ever was.

 I want to seed the network with a standard debit card.
 This will necessitate the establishment of a bank.
-If we can convince the public of the worthyness of this endeavor they will put their dollars with us.
+If we can convince the public of the worthiness of this endeavor they will put their dollars with us.

 When a dollar comes into us we can convert it to an Art at a 1:1 transaction rate pegged to the dollar.